emmettsaulnier/ec607-comp-assignment3/README.md

-# ec607-comp-assignment3
+# EC 607: Computation Economics Assignment 3
-3rd Assignment for EC607: Computational Economics in Spring 2021
+Code and results for 3rd assignment